Hughes-Genome-Group/CCseqBasicF/bin/subroutines/validateSetup/g.txt

 # The pipeline checks that at least one index file exists, before proceeding with the analysis

 # When adding new genomes : remember to update the "supportedGenomes" list above (top of this file) as well !

-# To add NEW genomes (in addition to above) to the list - modify also the subroutine
-# setUCSCgenomeSizes() in the /bin/genomeSetters.sh script

 # #############################################################################